ammar-zahher/Deep-Sign/README.md

-This project is a communication bridge between hearing people and the deaf community.
-It uses Artificial Intelligence to help them talk to each other.

-The system translates spoken language in video files into sign language.
-This makes it easier for deaf people to understand what is being said.

-It does this by taking the audio from video files using MoviePy.

-The Artificial Intelligence is powered by Google Gemini 3.1 Flash-Lite.
-This helps to transcribe speech into text quickly and accurately even for complex Arabic dialects.

-When the text is ready it gets cleaned up to remove words.
-Then it gets broken down into parts that can be used for sign language.

-A custom Python program then matches these parts to sign language video clips stored on the computer.

-The final result is shown using OpenCV.
-This displays an continuous translation of what was originally said.

-This system is very good at performing on strong computers.
-It can also be.
-Made more secure in the future.

-The project shows how machine learning can be used to solve world problems.
-It helps to include all people in the world.

-Project Structure

-Untitled-1.py: This is the program for getting audio and using Artificial Intelligence.

-sign_logic.py: This is a special program for playing videos and matching words to signs.

-sign_videos: This is a collection of sign language video clips.

-temp_audio.mp3: This is a file used when transcribing audio, in the cloud.
+This research project aims to enable hearing-impaired people to communicate effortlessly.
+It applies computing techniques to transform the language from videos into sign language understandable by humans.

+The technique employs computing algorithms to accomplish this.
+Initially, it extracts the audio from videos using an algorithm called MoviePy.
+Afterward, the extracted audio is processed using Google's Gemini model.
+This model effectively understands the speech regardless of the speaker's accent.

+Then the extracted speech is transformed into text by cleaning the text for sign language compatibility.
+Subsequently, the cleaned text is matched against pre-recorded sign language videos.
+Finally, the process displays the sign language videos using the OpenCV technique.

+This project demonstrates the use of technology in solving issues related to the hearing-impaired population.
+It allows them to communicate easily without challenges.

+In case you require further details concerning this project, watch a YouTube video at https://www.youtube.com/@AmmarZahher.
+The video gives comprehensive information about the project.